MicrosoftDocs/azure-docs/articles/azure-functions/functions-create-first-function-vs-code.md

 6. Choose **+Create New Storage Account**, type a globally unique name of the new storage account used by your function app and press Enter.
 Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
 You can also use an existing account.

 7. Choose **Yes** if you are prompted to overwrite existing deployments since you are publishing to a new function app.
+If you are deploying from a Windows computer, choose **Yes** when prompted to upgrade the remote runtime.

     The output panel shows the Azure resources that you created in a resource group in your subscription.